 - Blondies: Use a mix of yellow cake to make blondies.

-How to Make Brownies Out of Cake Mix
+How to Make Brownies from Cake Mix

 - Cool.
-Remove them from the oven and let your cake mix brownies cool for 15 minutes then remove them from the pan and slice them into 12 squares.
+Remove from the oven and let your cake mix brownies cool for 15 minutes then remove them from the pan and slice them into 12 squares.

 - You can use a glass baking dish or metal baking pan to bake your cake mix brownies.
 Metal pans will give you slightly crispier edges.